 Every now and then I get a glimpse into the mind of a child.
-As I wrap up my 20th year teaching, I reflect on the moments I’ve captured what I liken to the Golden Snitch of kid wisdom.
+As I wrap up my 20th year teaching, I reflect on the moments I’ve captured in what I liken to the Golden Snitch of kid wisdom.

 All the magic wraps up with a little open-ended time and end of year provocation I call ‘The Big Why: Why Create?’
 We could all be asking ourselves this question each and every day from the moment we wake up to the moment we fall asleep.
 What I am going to share with you, is the miraculous answer that could take one shiny little creative bling and turn it into something bedazzling in your life.
-I bring this up every year because my students and I are about to embark on a summer of creation, and if we set the stage up right, we all move mountains.
+I bring this up every year because my students and I are about to embark on a summer of creation, and if we set the stage up right, we all have the potential to move mountains.

 As an educator, I see it as my job to plant the tiny little seeds that could go on resting dormant all summer long.
 I take those seeds and stick them in the dirt on the very last day.
 It’s a trick to hook them and lure them into holding and honing what we’ve done even as they leave my classroom.
 This mission is not a totally selfless one.
 I’ll admit I get some real gems to take into my summer that help me see with fresh new eyes.
-I take these bits of wisdom as advice to follow and I want to share it with you!
-There is truly something magical about what they tell me.
+I take these bits of wisdom as advice to follow and I want to share them with you!
+There is truly something magical about what they tell me!

 Warning: You are about to embark on a journey into a child’s mind.
 Take this sneak peek into the creative masterminds they truly are and use it to foster your own creative worlds.
 Perhaps these ‘kid-wisms’ can give you and your creations liftoff and that extra something special that you need.
 Fellow creators, prepare to meet the muse!

 When asked The Big Why: Why Create?
 Here are some of this year’s answers:

 “It’s like you can have rainbows made of cotton candy.
 Creating can be made of whatever you want!”